apple/swift-nio/CONTRIBUTING.md

 ### Make sure your code is performant

 SwiftNIO has been created to be high performance.
 The integration tests cover some measures of performance including allocations which should be avoided if possible.
+For help with allocation problems refer to the guide to [allocation debugging](./docs/debugging-allocations.md)

 ### Formatting